 Yarrow bath - Great for eczema, rashes, or as a general tonic.

 How to use: bathe in the evening for 15 minutes, then wrap up and rest.
-This infusion can also be used as a compress for eczema or skin infections.
+This infusion can also be used as a compress for eczema or skin irritation.

 You can buy Yarrow on our website USA Apteka 🌿

-At USA Apteka, you’ll find trusted, time-tested herbs and pain relievers, antipyretics, and anti-inflammatory remedies that support your health naturally.
+At USA Apteka, you’ll find trusted, time-tested herbs and pain relievers, cooling, and soothing products that support your health naturally.
 We offer herbal solutions including yarrow to help maintain well-being.

 Why choose USA Apteka?